How to Prepare for a College Alumni Interview

 Ask Your Interviewer Questions

-This may be the most important tip here: ask your interviewer your burning questions!
+This may be the most important tip: ask your interviewer your burning questions!
 Part of the reason you’re doing this is to learn more about the school, and online research can only get you so far.

 Drozdowski said he hopes students “ask why I chose the university, whether it met my expectations, what I enjoyed most and least about my time there, and if and how my education prepared me for the world.”

-You can, of course, ask other questions as well.
-Maybe you want to know more about the food, your alumni interviewers' favorite nearby hang-out spot when they attended, what their favorite classes were, or anything other queries that can’t be satisfied by an online search.
+You can, of course, ask other questions as well, especially if you’re interviewing with an alum.
+Maybe you want to know more about the food, your interviewers' favorite nearby hang-out spot when they attended, what their favorite classes were, or anything other queries that can’t be satisfied by an online search.

-If you still have questions about college interviews with alumni, check out these answered FAQs.
+If you still have questions about college interviews, check out these answered FAQs.

 1. The School I Applied to Didn’t Contact Me for An Interview.
 Why?

-If you didn’t have to request a formal interview, there might not have been enough alumni available to interview you.
+If you didn’t have to request a formal interview, there might not have been enough interviewers available.
 Don’t worry: if you’re not contacted for an interview, it won’t impact your application.

 4. How Do I Navigate Questions I’m Unprepared for?

-If your interviewer throws a question at you you’re not prepared for, don’t immediately try to jump into a jumbled answer.
+If your interviewer throws a question at you that you’re unprepared for, don’t immediately try to jump into a jumbled answer.
 Take a breath, pause, and answer the question to the best of your ability.

 5. Where Can I Get Interview Help?

-It’s normal to be a little nervous about college interviews with alumni.
-If you want to ensure you ace the alumni interview, consider practicing with an admissions consultant.
+It’s normal to be a little nervous about college interviews.
+If you want to ensure you ace the interview, consider practicing with an admissions consultant.
 They can help you identify interviewing strategies, develop questions to ask your interviewer, and more.

 7. If the Interview Is Optional, Do I Have To Do It?